H-Ismael/ollamonym/README_IMPLEMENTATION.md

 ## License

-Part of the airllm project.
+Part of the ollamonym project.